hugeicons/react/README.md

 3. **Bundle size concerns?**
    - Use named imports instead of importing the entire icon set
-   - Implement code splitting for different sections of your app
+   - Add code splitting for different sections of your app
+   - Verify your bundler is configured to tree shake ESM builds

 ## Browser Support